A tree perspective on stick-breaking models in covariate-dependent mixtures: Impact of the tree on posterior uncertainty

-with a treeSB prior on the mixing measure $G_{\x}$.
-If $\tau$ is LT's tree structure with $K < \infty$ leaves, we call the resulting mixture a finite LT mixture (LTM).
-We similarly define a finite BT mixture (BTM), where $K$ must be a power of $2$.
+This section begins by detailing the posterior computation of the mixture model $f(\cdot; G_{\xx}) = \int_{\Theta} h(\cdot; \theta) \dif G_{\xx}(\theta)$ with a tree stick-breaking prior on the mixing measure $G_{\xx}$.
+If $\tau$ is a lopsided tree with $K < \infty$ leaves, we call the resulting mixture a finite lopsided-tree mixture.
+We similarly define a finite balanced-tree mixture, where $K$ must be a power of $2$.
+This section then presents a case study that analyzes flow-cytometry data and illustrates the impact of tree structure on the posterior uncertainty of covariate effects in mixture weights.

-For posterior computation, we generalize \cite{Rigon2021}'s Gibbs sampler to admit any SB scheme.
-Their Gibbs step for $\bgamma$ relies on \cite{Polson2013}'s \textit{Pólya–Gamma} (PG) data augmentation technique, which allows efficient posterior sampling of a Bayesian logistic regression.
-For this technique, \cite{Polson2013} carefully construct the PG family of distributions to allow conditionally conjugate updating for the coefficient parameter and provide a fast, exact way to simulate PG random variables.
-Let $Z_i$ be the number of successes, $n_i$ the number of trials, and $\x_i$ be a $p$-tuple of regressors for observation $i \in [n]$.
-Also suppose $Z_i \sim \text{Binom}(n_i, [1+\exp(-\x_i^T \bgamma)]^{-1})$ and $\bgamma \sim N(\mathbf{b}, \bB)$.
-They show that a posterior sampler for $\bgamma$ is obtained by iterating the two steps
+For posterior computation, we generalize \cite{Rigon2021}'s Gibbs sampler to admit any stick-breaking scheme.
+Their Gibbs step for the regression coefficients $\bgamma$ relies on \cite{Polson2013}'s P\'olya-Gamma data augmentation technique, which allows efficient posterior sampling of a Bayesian logistic regression.
+For this technique, \cite{Polson2013} carefully construct the P\'olya-Gamma family of distributions to allow conditionally conjugate updating for the coefficient parameter and provide a fast, exact way to simulate P\'olya-Gamma random variables.
+They show a posterior sampler for $\bgamma$ is obtained by iterating between a step that, conditional on $\bgamma$, samples the P\'olya-Gamma data and a step that, conditional on the P\'olya-Gamma data and regression responses, samples $\bgamma$ from a multivariate Gaussian distribution.